Registration: 8:00 - 8:30 am

 This seminar is approved by the American Institute of Architects for 6.0 HSW Learning Units (Sponsor No. J885).

 HalfMoon Education is an approved continuing education sponsor for architects in Florida and is deemed an approved sponsor in New York.
 HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana, Louisiana, Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.

 This seminar offers a non-credit continuing education opportunity to construction contractors.
 It has not been approved by any state contractor licensing entity for continuing education purposes.

 Attendance will be monitored and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

-John-Ross Cromer is an Ivy League mechanical engineer, master electrician, NABCEP-certified PV installer, and author of Solar Power Design and Development: An Introduction to Rooftop Solar.
-He brings ten years of solar project experience including residential, commercial, and small utility-scale projects to his work, including an off-grid residential-sized home.
+John-Ross Cromer is a master electrician with a Mechanical Engineering degree from the University of Pennsylvania, and he is a NABCEP-certified PV installer.
+Mr. Cromer is the author of Solar Power Design and Development: An Introduction to Rooftop Solar.
+He brings ten years of solar project experience including residential, commercial, and small utility-scale projects to his work, including an off-grid, residential-sized home.